Bad Girl, Good Business

 • A huge start-up area and dedicated pitch section enabled start-up companies to easily find funding sources

-• Workshops led by industry leaders like Zillow, Corelogic, Marriott, and many others gave us insight into the industry’s future.
+• Workshops led by industry leaders like Zillow, Corelogic, Marriott, and others gave us insight into the industry’s future.
 And, of course, AI was a significant discussion topic

 However, one of the most memorable moments was the “puppy area,” where attendees could take a break and cuddle with tiny pooches supplied by a local rescue organization.
-I as so tempted to bring one home!
+I was so tempted to bring one home!

 Of course, cool swag and an end-of-show party were the last stops on the “field trip” before we boarded our buses, cars, trains, and planes.